Synth87/pokedex-js-app/README.md

 - Load data from an external source (API)
 - View a list of items
 - On user action (e.g., by clicking on a list item), view details for that item and display them in a modal based on bootstrap
-- search for pokemons using an input field
+- Search for pokemons using an input field

-## List of technologies that will be used in this project
+## List of technologies that are used in this project

 - HTML, CSS
 - JavaScript
 - jQuery
 - Bootstrap

-The project is currently in progress.

 Coded by Marcus Potsch